stuartellis/sve-personal-website/content/articles/task-runner.md

 These hooks automatically run [Prettier](https://prettier.io/) to format your files, and check all YAML files with [yamllint](https://yamllint.readthedocs.io/en/stable/integration.html#integration-with-pre-commit).
 The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/precommit_usage.html) hook validates Task files.

 The hooks automatically run when you commit code.
-You may also run the checks yourself at any time, with the [prek](https://prek.j178.dev/) command-line tool.
-For example, this command validates all of the Task files in your project:
+You may also run the checks yourself at any time.
+For example, this command validates all of the Task files in your project by running the `check-taskfile` hook with [prek](https://prek.j178.dev/):

 ```shell
 prek run check-taskfile --all-files